 The roof access hatch is designed only for access into the roof space for maintenance purposes and we advise you not to store any items in this space.
 The loft insulation has to be kept in the original position with a minimum depth and all air vents left clear.

 About your new home

 Understanding your responsibilities

-We will undertake repairs to the following:
+We'll undertake repairs to the following:

-- Outside walls, doors and windows (with certain exceptions for example glass).
+- Outside walls, doors and windows (with certain exceptions for example glass)